Things to avoid while building MVP

 Example

-Let’s say you’ve got a hypothesis that people would like to book talk sessions with various specialists, from software developers to farmers.
-And you even came up with a name for it — OfficeHours365.
-Let’s start unwrapping how an MVP might look like.
+Let’s say you have a hypothesis that people would like to book talk sessions with specialists — from software developers to farmers.
+You even came up with a name: OfficeHours365.

-- Instead of waiting for specialists to sign up contact them yourself and get a dozen interested specialist and create profiles for them: a photo, description, hourly rate, availability.
+• Don’t wait for specialists to sign up — contact them yourself.
+Get a dozen interested people, and create their profiles for them (photo, description, rate, availability).

-- Get rid off all features.
-Just a plain static page with a listing of specialist profiles.
-A session book button might be as simple as a
+• Strip down all features.
+Just launch a plain static page listing those profiles.
+A “Book session” button can be as simple as a mailto link that sends you an email.
+Or use a 3rd-party scheduling service.

-link to send you an email.
-Or you might use a 3rd-party service for scheduling meetings. - Focus only on one specialist type.
-For example, software developers or travelers.
-It’ll be easier to attract customers and test different marketing channels.
+• Focus on one specialist type first (e.g. software developers or travelers).
+It’ll be easier to attract customers and test marketing channels.

-- Usually, people want to have specific questions answered, not just chat about stuff.
-Research which are the most asked questions in your field and list them on the landing page.
-So customers will see that you know their needs and issues.
+• Remember, people usually want answers to specific questions, not open-ended chats.
+Research the most common questions in your niche and highlight them on the landing page.
+Show customers that you understand their needs.